HelenHelene/eportfolio/RMPP/RMPP_Unit05_Activity.md

 ---

 ## Reflections
-From the Cambridge Analytica case, I have learned that surveys may appear harmless on the surface, yet they can be exploited to gather sensitive and extensive personal data.
-This situation highlights the importance of transparency and informed consent: participants should understand exactly what data is being collected, how it will be used, and who may have access to it.
-By making sure participants are aware of any potential risks involved in sharing their information, I can help maintain public trust and uphold ethical standards.
+From the Cambridge Analytica case, I learned that seemingly harmless surveys can be exploited to gather sensitive personal data.
+This emphasises the importance of transparency and informed consent: participants should know exactly what data is collected, its purpose, and possible recipients.

-Going forward, especially when creating surveys for my dissertation, I need to pay close attention to data protection guidelines (such as GDPR) and ethical research practices.
-This includes designing clear privacy notices, ensuring data is collected and stored securely, and limiting collection to data that is genuinely needed for my research questions.
-Moreover, I must communicate my research intentions clearly to survey respondents, while respecting their right to opt out or withdraw at any time.
-By following these principles, I can ensure that I conduct my research responsibly and safeguard the well-being of my participants.
+Moving forward, especially when developing surveys for my dissertation, I must comply with data protection guidelines (e.g., GDPR and PDPO) and ethical research protocols.
+That includes designing clear privacy notices, storing data securely, and limiting collection to what is genuinely required for my research objectives.
+Doing so helps assure participants and preserves the integrity of my work.

 <br><br>